Graduate Student Supervision

 I am not currently accepting graduate students.

 I believe my role, as a teacher at Queen's, is to facilitate understanding so students can achieve the goals they have set in their education as undergraduate nurses.
 This facilitation includes engaging students into deeper learning.
-I feel learners will commit themselves to this type of learning and will devote the energy to learning that is relevant to them and their goals.
-My role is to characterize and capture the learner's attention by creating an environment in which they can engage in deeper learning.
+I use a variety of techniques to achieve this including case studies, videos and interactive teaching sessions.
+I feel learners will commit themselves and will devote the energy needed for learning that is relevant to them and their goals.
+Additionally, I support the learner by creating a psychologically safe environment in which to engage in learning.

 My Master of Science Research focused on the "Supportive care needs of parents of children with cancer, in transition from diagnosis to treatment".
 I have worked as a Junior Researcher with Dr. Margaret Harrison on a study entitled "Transitions and continuity of pediatric care: A study of family and provider perspectives".
-I have been a member of various supervising committees of Master's Students.
+I have been a member of a number of committees supervising Master's Students.

 Kerr, L. Harrison, M. Medves, J. & Tranmer, J. (2004).
 Supportive care needs of parents of children with cancer: Transition from diagnosis to treatment.
 Oncology Nursing Forum.
 31(6).
 E116-126.